AlexKYao/personal-blog/src/pages/blog/reflections.md

 As an entrepreneur, I helped students Peru and Colombia discover their passion for STEM.
 I helped people with chronic health conditions (Inflammatory Bowel Disease) heal through IBDCoach.
 And now I’m tackling a problem that is relevant to my life living abroad in Mexico City and relevant to many people considering to move or travel to a new place in the world.

-I want to create products that help people transform their lives.
+I want to create products and communities that help people transform their lives.

 What I’ve noticed about my journey with language learning and travel: